apache/www-site/content/travel/stories/interviews/sharan_foga.md

 could meet and get to know each other informally.
 This meant that throughout Apachecon we became a little micro community.
-This was demonstrated several times when one of us was not available to do an allocated task, someone else would quickly jump  in to cover it.
+This was demonstrated several times when one of us was not available to do an allocated task, and someone else would quickly jump  in to cover it.

 From the moment you arrive at Apachecon, you are never alone!